History of Lindy Hop: Early influences (1900s–1920s)

-Classic era (1927 to 1935)
+Classic era (1927 to 1936)

 Harlem and Its Renaissance

-The New York Renaissance of the 1920s raised the profile of African American vernacular culture in white communities within the United States, particularly in New York City.
+The Savoy Ballroom was the first integrated ballroom in the country, and the New York Renaissance of the 1920s raised the profile of African American vernacular culture in white communities within the United States, particularly in New York City.
 The popularity of African American dance and music fed what became a fascination with the somewhat illicit nature of the ghetto area.
-White patronage in the area brought much-needed income to the bars, clubs, and theaters of Harlem, as well as work for black artists in a city increasingly belabored by economic depression.
+In 1937, white patronage in the area brought much-needed income to the bars, clubs, and theaters of Harlem, as well as work for black artists in a city increasingly belabored by economic depression.

 Upper and middle class white audiences were exposed to Harlem's working class entertainment, at first through white audiences attending black venues and shows in Harlem, but later through traveling shows, popular music, and cinema.
 This prompted a mainstream thirst for "black" cultural forms.
 However, by the time dances such as the Lindy Hop reached mainstream white audiences, they had often been reworked by white teachers and film studios to accord with the aesthetics and social values of white mainstream America.
 White dancers in Hollywood films played pivotal roles in popularizing Lindy Hop.
-Dean Collins' dancing in particular not only spread the form across the United States but also provided less 'risque' versions for more conservative American palates.

 Harlem's increasing popularity as an entertainment district, as well as a vibrant creative center for African Americans in the 1920s and 1930s, brought about the creation and popularization of Lindy Hop, both in social dance spaces and on the stage.